Digital-Preservation-Finland/dpres-sip-compiler/README.rst

 For details about adaptor specific configuration and content preparation, select the adaptor below:

-   * `Music Archive <./doc/musicarchive.rst>`_
+   * `Music Archive Finland <./doc/musicarchive.rst>`_

-The tool currently supports only packaging of Music Archive data, with content preparation rules which have been agreed in advance.
+The tool currently supports only packaging of data of Music Archive Finland, with content preparation rules which have been agreed in advance.

 Usage